numisveinsson/SlicerSeqSeg/README.md

 ## Development

-This extension was developed as part of the SlicerSeqSeg project.
-For issues and contributions, please visit the project repository.
+This extension is developed in **SlicerSeqSeg**.
+For issues and contributions, use this repository’s issue tracker.

+Add the GitHub topic **`3d-slicer-extension`** under repository settings so the project appears with other [Slicer extensions](https://github.com/topics/3d-slicer-extension).

 ## License

-Please refer to the SeqSeg package documentation for licensing information.
+This extension is licensed under the **Apache License, Version 2.0**.
+See [LICENSE.txt](LICENSE.txt).

+The [SeqSeg](https://github.com/numisveinsson/SeqSeg) Python package is a separate project; see that repository for its license and citation information.